UniSACyber/S3FS/README.md

 For a detailed discussion of the S3FS framework refer to the following reference publication:

 - Uhongora, U., Thinyane, M., & Law, YW.
-(2024) __"Development of an SDN-based Space Systems Simulation Framework for Intrusion Detection."__ IEEE International Conference on Cyber Security and Resilience (IEEE CSR), *__Forthcoming__*.
+(2025) __"Development of an SDN-based Space Systems Simulation Framework for Intrusion Detection."__ IEEE International Conference on Cyber Security and Resilience (IEEE CSR), 4-6 August 2025.

 ## Simulation framework features: